Ekleog/kannader/book/src/queue_internals.md

 This being said, we do not expect system administrators to write their own storage systems, unless they have very particular needs.
-As a consequence, an implementation is provided with yuubind, and bundled in yuubind the executable, that works with a local filesystem queue like most other SMTP servers do by default.
+As a consequence, an implementation is provided with kannader, and bundled in kannader the executable, that works with a local filesystem queue like most other SMTP servers do by default.

 ## Provided implementation: queueing with the local filesystem